NERDSITU/colab-productivity-covid/Collaboration/README.md

 supplementary information (SI).  \\

 ## Run
-Early preprocessing requires a function installation of Spark/PySpark, otherwise the code relies on python.
+All code run on google colab.